 14.7.4.1.3HAN Only Command Validation by the ESME / GSME

-If the ESME / GSME has no PPMID in its Device Log, the ESME / GSME shall apply the requirements of Section 6.2.4.2 and undertake no additional processing.
+If the ESME / GSME has no PPMID in its Device Log, the ESME / GSME shall apply the requirements of Section 6.2.4.2 to reflect the failed check, and undertake no additional processing.

 If the ESME / GSME has a PPMID in its Device Log:

-if the receiving Device is an ESME, the ESME shall use ZSE cryptographic processes to establish whether the Command was authentically issued by the PPMID that is in its Device Log; or
+if the receiving Device is an ESME, the ESME shall use ZSE cryptographic processes to establish whether the Command was authentically issued by a PPMID that is in its Device Log; or

 if the receiving Device is a GSME, the GSME shall undertake Command Authenticity and Integrity Verification, as required for a Command of Message Category SME.C.PPMID-GSME to establish whether the Command was authentically issued by the PPMID that is in its Device Log.
+For clarity, the ‘PPMID entity ID’ and the ‘Meter entity ID’ from PCS01 and PCS02 Commands are the Business Originator ID and Business Target ID respectively used in the Section 6.2.4.1.1 checks.

-If the Command was authentically issued by the PPMID within the Device Log, the ESME / GSME shall apply the requirements of Section 6.2.4.2.
+If the Command was not authentically issued by a PPMID within the Device Log, the ESME / GSME shall apply the requirements of Section 6.2.4.2 to reflect the failed check.

-If the Command was authentically issued by the PPMID within the Device Log, the ESME / GSME shall comply with the requirements of Section 14.6.4 (but excluding requirements in Sections 14.6.4.1.1, save that the ESME / GSME shall disregard the 20th digit before undertaking any further steps), and so process the contents of the Command accordingly.
+If the Command was authentically issued by a PPMID within the Device Log, the ESME / GSME shall comply with the requirements of Section 14.6.4 (but excluding requirements in Sections 14.6.4.1.1, save that the ESME / GSME shall disregard the 20th digit before undertaking any further steps), and so process the contents of the Command accordingly.

 Due to changes in Section 20 Mapping Table amend Section 18.2 as follows: